brucechanglongxu/brucechanglongxu.github.io/_posts/2020-06-24-TTaoCollatz.md

 $$ P(\log(R) \in A) = \frac{\sum_{N \in A \cap R} \frac{1}{N}}{\sum_{N \in R} \frac{1}{N}} $$

-(To be continued)
+The primary advancement that Professor Tao makes in his paper is as follows:

+The $Col_{min}(N)$ function does not grow as fast as a function that approaches infinity following $N$.
+In other words, if $\lim_{N \to \infty} f(N) = \infty$ then we must have that $Col_{min}(N) < f(N)$.

+How we get to this result requires a tremendous amount of analytic horsepower, and hopefully by the end of this blog post you and I will have a clearer understanding of the magic behind his argument.

 This paper was beautiful.
-You know, if I wasn't so drawn to the direct impact of medicine on the human condition, I would be hell-bent on pursuing a career in pure Mathematics.
+You know, if I wasn't so head over heels of the direct impact of medicine on the human condition, I would be determined to pursue a career in pure Mathematics.